Bookings and enquiries can be made online via email or by telephone on 015394 35055

-Lion and Lamb bedroom
+Lion and Lamb bedroom (ground floor)

 This bedroom has 6 bunk beds, 6 lockers and a chair.
 An additional sink within the bedroom is fitted with a shower curtain to give people washing some privacy.
 The window has both window restrictors and bars provided for added safety.

 This room is the smallest with two bunk beds and a single bed with 3 lockers.
 A sink is also provided within the bedroom.
 The windows are two velux windows.
 Both windows have restrictors.
 We instruct guests in the use of the windows and the blinds.
 The bathroom next door also has a small velux window.
 This window is again restricted.